syamagay/localDB-tools/README.md

   * Write which run is summary for the module into database and check them in the module page ( for FE-I4B )
   * Make the plot of scan for each module with adjusting parameters ( for FE-I4B and RD53A )
   * Write administrator account into userDB by script
+  * Write user account into userDB in browser
+  * Check the config file ( for FE-I4B )

   Now implementing (comming soon) :

   * Write which run is summary for the module into database and check them in the module page ( for RD53A )
   * Request to create user account who can upload pictures into database
-  * Write user account into userDB in browser
+  * Check the config file ( for RD53A )

 # Quick Tutorial